Harsh-apk/WhereamI/README.md

 # Where am I

-An android app which uses your location's latitude and longitude to show where you are on an In-App Google Map scree.
+An android app which uses your location's latitude and longitude to show where you are on an In-App Google Map screen.

 ## Tech used :